 Your Welcome Moment: Meet Your CEO and Group

-Your Local Living Moment: Koh Klang Homestay, Ko Klang
+Your Local Living Moment: Chenderoh Lake Homestay, Chenderoh Lake

 Your Local Living Moment: Overnight Rafthouse Excursion, Kanchanaburi.
-Trishaw ride in Melaka.
 Kuala Lumpur city tour (half-day).
-Rainforest expedition in Cameron Highlands.
-Butterfly farm visit.
-Local homestay in Krabi.
-Free time on spectacular beaches.
+Rainforest Expedition (Cameron Highlands).
+Homestay experience.
+Penang city tour (half-day).
+Beach time in Ao Nang.
+Bangkok city tour.
 Klong riverboat tour (Bangkok).
-Wat Po entrance and guide.
+Wat Po Visit.
 Erawan Falls and Bridge on the River Kwai visit (Kanchanaburi).
 Rafthouse stay.
 Temple ruins tour (Ayutthaya).
 Thai Burma Railway Centre visit.
 Doi Suthep temple visit (Chiang Mai).
-3-day trek.
-Karen village visit.
-Bamboo rafting.
+All transport between destinations and to/from included activities.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.